NVIDIA/open-gpu-doc/Display-Class-Methods/README.txt

             immediate channels.
 The cursor channel allows low-latency cursor position updates, asynchronously to the core channel.

+The "NVDisplay" Engine is new in Volta, and is a major improvement upon EVO.
+The software interface consists of a set of channels as in EVO, but how those channels can be used is more flexible.

+    "core": This channel is similar to EVO's core channel, except it does not support programming a surface as a base layer.
+    "window": This channel replaces EVO's base and overlay channels.
+It is designed support a superset of the capabilities of the earlier channels, but in addition supports scaling, alpha blending, and blend order, among other improvements.
+Windows are not inherently bound to a head and must be bound explicitly with core channel methods.
+    "window immediate": Like EVO's overlay immediate, this can be used to position the corresponding window channel on the raster.
+Unlike EVO's overlay immediate, this is a DMA channel to support enqueuing more than one update at a time.
+    "cursor": This is similar to EVO's cursor channel.
+There is one cursor per head.

 There is a per-channel header file that defines the method interface to each channel.

-There are both an EVO "class name" and a software class number that are used to describe the combination of channel versions used together.
+There are both a "class name" and a software class number that are used to describe the combination of channel versions used together.

-The table below describes which EVO class name is used with which GPU, and which channel header files are used with that EVO class.
+The table below describes which class name is used with which GPU, and which channel header files are used with that class.

 __________________________________________________________________________